sigbla/sigbla-app/docs/content/views.md

 As with the index on a `Cell`, convenience functions allow you to define height and width using `Int`, but internally they are all stored as a `Long`.

-Coming back to the `DerivedCellView` properties, you'll notice you have access to the `Cell` it represents, but as a nullable variant.
-This is because the table view might not be connected with a table, making nulls needed.
+Coming back to the `DerivedCellView` properties, you'll notice you have access to the `Cell` it represents.
+The cell returned includes any cell transformations as covered below.

 There's also something called `CellClasses` and `CellTopics`, which we'll come back to in the chapter on view extensions.
 While topics require a bit more context, we can say classes contain CSS classes we want to apply to the